eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   project.

 + :ref:`use-case-reduceMemory`.
-  For use cases where available memory is scarce, *Fast DDS*  can configured to reduce memory footprint to a minimum by adjusting different  QoS policies.
+  For use cases where available memory is scarce, *Fast DDS*  can be configured to reduce memory footprint to a minimum by adjusting different  QoS policies.

 .. toctree::